 • Demonstrate financial need

 Federal Pell Grant is gift aid that, in most cases, does not need to be paid back.
-Federal Pell Grant is awarded based on a student’s Expected Family Contribution (EFC) as calculated from the FAFSA by the Federal Dept. of Education.
+Federal Pell Grant is awarded based on a student’s Expected Family Contribution (EFC) as calculated from the FAFSA by the Federal Department of Education.
 Federal Pell Grant awards are based on enrollment.
 Awards will be made after the Student Financial Services Office receives all required documentation.
-The maximum amount of PELL for the 2014 – 2015 award year is $5,730.
-For academic year 2015 – 2016, the PELL maximum award is $5,575.
+For academic year 2015-2016, the Pell maximum award is $5,575.